bigdawgbank/ie-bank/docs/CloudArchitect.md

 ### Application Insights
 #### Description
-We will use Azure Application Insights built on top of our Log Analytics to provide us with real-time monitoring and telemetry for the BigDawgBank application, covering both frontend and backend performance.
+We use Azure Application Insights built on top of our Log Analytics to provide real-time monitoring and telemetry for the BigDawgBank application, covering both frontend and backend performance.

 #### Key Features
 - **Performance Metrics**: